 In my previous post International Webshop – Get 40% More Sales!
-1/2 I showed you the vast potential that you are missing if you don’t go global and start to think BIG!
-Today, I’ll show you what action needs to be taken to succeed on the international market, give tips for an international web shop, and why you can do that best, at a shop based on WooCommerce, with our MultilingualPress plugin.
+1/2, I showed you the vast potential that you are missing if you don’t go global and start to think BIG!
+Today, I’ll show you what action needs to be taken to succeed on the international market, give tips for an international webshop, and explain why a shop based on WooCommerce with our MultilingualPress plugin is favorable.

 The goal is to provide international buyers with an online shopping experience that does not differ from their normal, familiar shopping experience.
-This allows to compete with the local competitors and raise your revenue.
+This makes it possible to compete with the local competitors and raise your revenue.

 According to the Common Sense Advisory study, more than half of consumers in France, Germany and China prefer to buy on websites in their own language.
 But that’s not all: effective localization is not just language.
 For example, over 48% of Payvision retailers surveyed said that the possibility of multiple currencies increased cross-border sales.
 In addition, secure payment methods and customer support in the respective national language are among the most important success factors for cross-border success.

 - 76% of international customers prefer online shops in their own language.

 - 26% of French and 21% of German online shoppers prefer not to order abroad – because of fear of having communication problems.

 - 60% of customers expect to be addressed in their own language.